Potassium ferrocyanide: Historical production

-Historically, the compound was manufactured from organic compounds containing nitrogen, iron filings, and potassium carbonate.
+Historically, the compound was manufactured from nitrogenous organic material, iron filings, and potassium carbonate.
 Common nitrogen and carbon sources were torrified horn, leather scrap, offal, or dried blood.
 It was also obtained commercially from gasworks spent oxide (purification of city gas from hydrogen cyanide).

 Chemical reactions

 Treatment of potassium ferrocyanide with nitric acid gives H2[Fe(NO)(CN)5].
 After neutralization of this intermediate with sodium carbonate, red crystals of sodium nitroprusside can be selectively crystallized.

 Upon treatment with chlorine gas, potassium ferrocyanide converts to potassium ferricyanide: